 The European Chemical Regions Network (ECRN) has the intention to create a greater awareness for the regional dimension with those involved in the shaping of policies in Europe.

 The network gives access to experiences made in regional development of chemical regions between all relevant actors and creates synergies between "best practices" in dealing with the ongoing restructuring of chemical regions and the improvement of mainstream Structural Funds Programmes.

-The ECRN currently consists of 15 chemical regions from all over Europe in which the chemical industry plays a leading determining role for economic performance, growth and employment:
+The ECRN is established as a legal entity under Belgian Law, ASBL and consists of various European chemical regions from all over Europe in which the chemical industry plays a leading determining role for economic performance, growth and employment:

 - Baden-Württemberg, Germany

 - Bavaria, Germany